 Why Support and Engineering Teams Need Jira and HubSpot Connected

-HubSpot and Jira are both excellent at what they do, which is exactly why teams end up running both.
-HubSpot Service Hub is built for the customer side of a problem.
-Tickets carry the contact, the company, the conversation thread, the SLA, and the reporting layer that tells leadership which accounts are filing the most issues.
-It is a great environment for support work, and it is a poor environment for the engineering work that actually fixes the bug.
+Tickets carry the contact, the company, the conversation thread, the SLA, and the reporting that tells leadership which accounts file the most issues.
+A great environment for support, a poor one for the engineering that fixes the bug.

 When the two teams are split across both tools without a real integration, support is blind to engineering progress and engineering is blind to customer impact.
 Tickets sit open in HubSpot waiting for an answer that already exists in Jira.
 Customers get told a fix is "in progress" days after it shipped.
 The integration you choose decides whether that gap gets closed or just managed around with Slack messages and status meetings.